vkseth/Terraform-Demos/03. Terraform Language Syntax/Blocks.md

 ```

-/*
-BLOCK TYPE -

-other in block type like provider, local, output etc
+__Terraform Block Types__

   also called as Top level block
   can have block inside the block
-*/

-/*
-BLOCK LABEL -
+terraform block
+provider block
+resource block
+variable block
+locals block
+data block
+module block
+output block
+provisioner block

+__BLOCK LABEL__

-can have multiple inside the BLOCK TYPE
+  Can have multiple inside the BLOCK TYPE
   Service name and logical name of service

-*/

-/*
-IDENTIFIER -
+__IDENTIFIER__

   left side value or called as argument of the respective resource
-*/

-/*
-EXPRESSION -
+__EXPRESSION__

   right side value or called as value for the respective argument
-*/